Mickey’s Not So Scary Halloween Party

 Most party attendees dressed up for Halloween.
 Groups had coordinating costumes, children were decked out to the max, and people there by themselves were even participating.
 I was sad that we had not worn costumes after seeing everyone else dressed up.
 I bought myself some Halloween ears and a bag on Main Street and felt a little bit better (because I really needed yet another pair of ears).

 Main Street was very much decorated for Halloween, too.
-One of the highlights for me was seeing all of the buildings covered in Fall leaves and wreathes.
+One of the highlights for me was seeing all of the buildings covered in leaves and wreathes.
 I have visited Magic Kingdom at Christmas, and I thought that Halloween was just as special.

 Trick-or-treating at Mickey’s Not So Scary Halloween Party is the best!
 Disney gives out great candy, and lots of it.
 Blake and I had the most fun trick-or-treating.
 Candy is available throughout the park (3 stops in Adventureland, 2 in Frontierland, 1 at Liberty Square, 2 in Fantasyland, 1 at the Storybook Circus, and 4 in Tomorrowland).
 Just look for the giant blow ups and hoards of people.